makinacorpus/DbToolsBundle/docs/content/contribute/contribute.md

-# How to contribute to the DbToolsBundle
+# How to contribute to DbToolsBundle

-You want to help to build and improve the *DbToolsBundle*?
+You want to help to build and improve *DbToolsBundle*?
 Here is want you can do:

 * Talk about it: share this bundle to make it more visible
 * Help us with this documentation, you have seen a typo? something is missing?
 [Issues](https://github.com/makinacorpus/DbToolsBundle/issues) & PRs are welcome